Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Properties of the constructed hash functions

 The matrices $A_p,B_p$ involved have order $p$, so a factorization can be seen as a family of equations $\{\eqref{equation: Em}\}_{m\ge0}$ with variables satisfying:

 for a given challenge $M \in \SL_n(\FF_p)$.
-Note that there are trivial solutions to preimage and collision breaking of the hash function, since $A_p^p$ is the identity.
+This problem is equivalent to attacking the preimage resistance of the hash function.
+In the case where $M$ is the identity matrix, this is equivalent to attacking the collision resistance.
+Note that there are trivial solutions to preimage and collision breaking of the hash function, given that $A_p^p$ is the identity.
 Since the girth of $G_{n,p}$ is $O(\log p)$, we consider nontrivial solutions to preimage or collision breaking to be ones where where $C_1$ and $C_2$ are positive constants depending on $n$ but not on $p$.
 Note that estimates for $C_1$ and $C_2$ can be produced, and that Proposition~\ref{proposition: freeness implies big girth} furnishes an estimate for $C_1$, for instance.
 Sharp values for $C_1$ and $C_2$ are of relatively minor consequence for us.